Rewilding, ecology, biodiversity and city trees

 Reducing flooding on our streets

-Addressing the challenge of urban flooding, we are implementing sustainable urban drainage systems (SuDS) and rain gardens to manage stormwater runoff effectively.
+To address the challenge of urban flooding, we are implementing sustainable urban drainage systems (SuDS), including rain gardens.

-While these interventions mitigate localised flooding risks, it is essential to also acknowledge the collaborative efforts needed with our partners to address broader drainage issues within the borough, including flash flooding caused by large areas of paved surfaces and old Victorian pipework.
+While these interventions mitigate localised flooding risks, it is essential to acknowledge the collaborative efforts needed with our partners to address broader drainage issues within the borough, including flash flooding made worse by increasing areas of paved surfaces and old Victorian pipework.